dirkjanfaber/node-threshold-control/README.md

 # Threshold control

-With the treshold control you can enable or disable a delayed output when the input passes the or or off threshold.
+With the treshold control you can enable or disable a delayed output when the input passes the on or off threshold.

 ## Configuration